MrBounty/Data_portfolio/README.md

 # 🗓️ Agenda
 * About me
 * My Projects - Large language models
+  - **Carbon market-focused chatbot** - A chatbot with a database of documents and url to ask question about the carbon market
   - **My chatGPT** - ChatGPT with access to internet, wikipedia, long term memory and math capabilities
   - **Excel chatbot** - Human like interaction with Excel file
   - **Document sumarizer and Q&A** - Summarize one or multiple document and ask question about it